Chipping, breaking or cracking a tooth is usually not serious. Your dentist should be able to treat it.

 If a piece of tooth has broken off, put it in milk or saliva (by spitting into a container if it's your tooth, or having your child spit into a container if it's theirs) and take it to the dentist.

-Don't go to your GP.
-They won't be able to give you dental treatment.
+Do not go to a GP.
+They will not be able to give you dental treatment.

 How to see a dentist in an emergency or out of hours:

-- call your dentist – if they're closed, their answerphone may say what to do
+- call a dentist – if they're closed, their answerphone may say what to do

-If you don't have a dentist or can't get an emergency appointment:
+If you do not have a dentist or cannot get an emergency appointment:

 - call 111 – they can advise you what to do